doitintl/SafeScrub/README.md

 ## Use case
 - It is intended for development and QA projects, where you want to start fresh at the end of the day or before a new test run.
-- It is not intended for production projects.
-Even with the built-in safety measures, it is too dangerous to nuke an important project.
+- It is unlikely to be useful for production projects, where you should determine the potential dependencies between components before deleting anything, and so should delete components individually.

 ## Safety First
 To keep it safe, Safe Scrub has these features in normal mode (`generate-script.sh`).